IgniteUI/igniteui-docfx/en/components/grids_templates/state-persistence.md

 @@if (igxName !== 'IgxPivotGrid') {
 ## Restoring columns

+When possible the state directive will reuses the columns that already exists on the grid when restoring the state, instead of creating new column instances.
+The only scenario where a new instance will be created is when the column (or its children in case of a column groups) have no `field` property so there's no way to uniquely identify the matching column and re-use it.

-[`IgxGridState`]({environment:angularApiUrl}/classes/igxgridstatedirective.html) will not persist columns templates, column formatters, etc. by default (see [`limitations`](state-persistence.md#limitations)).
-Restoring any of these can be achieved with code on application level.
+For such scenarios, the following [`limitations`](state-persistence.md#limitations) are imposed.
+In that case restoring complex objects can be achieved with code on application level.
 Let's show how to do this for templated columns:

 1. Define a template reference variable (in the example below it is `#activeTemplate`) and assign an event handler for the [`columnInit`]({environment:angularApiUrl}/classes/igxgridcomponent.html#columnInit) event:
 @@if (igxName === 'IgxGrid') {